yihaozhadan/server-sent-events-sample/README.md

-# server-sent-events-sample# Server-Sent Events Rust Sample
+# Server-Sent Events Rust Sample

 This is a Rust implementation of a Server-Sent Events (SSE) server using Actix Web.